ENCCS/julia-for-hpc/content/performant-code.rst

    @benchmark lap2d!(u, unew)

 Significant speedup should be seen!
-In a set of tests the execution time as
-well as memory consumption were reduced by 50\%.
+In a set of tests the execution time as well as memory consumption were reduced by 50\%.

 StaticArrays
 ^^^^^^^^^^^^

 For applications involving *many small arrays*, significant performance can be gained by using `StaticArrays <https://github.com/JuliaArrays/StaticArrays.jl>`__ instead of normal Arrays.
 The package provides a range of built-in ``StaticArray`` types, including mutable and immutable arrays, with a *static size known at compile time*.

 Example:

 .. code-block:: julia

+   Pkg.add("StaticArrays")
+   using StaticArrays

    m1 = rand(10,10)
    m2 = @SArray rand(10,10)